Neutrino transport in general relativistic neutron star merger simulations: General relativistic merger simulations

 One can also take a broader view of these comparisons between transport schemes.
-Instead of directly comparing numerical simulations, Nedora {\it al}~\cite{Nedora:2020qtd} compare datasets of simulations using different microphysical inputs, and provide numerical fits for the outcome of these simulations.
+Instead of directly comparing numerical simulations, \cite{Nedora:2020qtd} compare datasets of simulations using different microphysical inputs, and provide numerical fits for the outcome of these simulations.
 Their results are consistent with the direct comparisons discussed above, and show that the choice of neutrino transport algorithm in merger simulations remain an important source of error in outflow modeling.

-Finally, comparisons of a Monte-Carlo transport scheme with a two-moment scheme evolving the number density were performed without back-reaction of the Monte-Carlo code to the fluid (i.e. using the same fluid evolution as in the moment evolution)~\cite{Foucart:2018gis} as well as with coupling to the fluid~\cite{Foucart:2020qjb} in a neutron star merger simulation.
-In the fully coupled simulation, the luminosity of $\nu_e$ and $\bar\nu_e$ and the energy of neutrinos was in better agreement than in most previous comparisons, excepting the impact of the pressure closure ($10\%-20\%$ differences).
+Finally, comparisons of a Monte-Carlo transport scheme with a two-moment scheme evolving the number density were performed without back-reaction of the Monte-Carlo code to the fluid (i.e., using the same fluid evolution as in the moment evolution) \citep{Foucart:2018gis} as well as with coupling to the fluid \citep{Foucart:2020qjb} in a neutron star merger simulation.
+In the fully coupled simulation, the luminosity of $\nu_e$ and $\bar\nu_e$ and the energy of neutrinos was in better agreement (10\%--20\% differences) than in other comparisons between transport methods discussed so far, with the exception of the comparison between different choices of closure relations performed by \cite{Radice:2021jtw}.
 The heavy-lepton luminosity showed $\sim50\%$ changes, showing once more the difficulty of properly capturing the evolution of those neutrinos.
-Similarly, the composition of the outflows was in much better agreement, with the average $Y_e$ changing by $\Delta Y_e\sim 0.03$, and the maximum $Y_e$ by $\Delta Y_e\sim 0.05$ -- not necessarily negligible changes, but a significantly better agreement than in other comparisons (see Fig.~\ref{fig:MCM1ye}).
+Similarly, the composition of the outflows was in much better agreement than in other comparisons discussed in this section, with the average $Y_e$ changing by $\Delta Y_e\sim 0.03$, and the maximum $Y_e$ by $\Delta Y_e\sim 0.05$ -- not necessarily negligible changes, but a significantly better agreement than in other comparisons (see Fig.~\ref{fig:MCM1ye}).